"All the months in the year, curse a fair Februeer."

 1946 The month had a very wet first week.
 There was a tornado in Birmingham on the 4th.
 There were some violent thunderstorms, and a schoolboy was killed by lightning on the 4th.
 It was mild on the 7th, with 15C at Torquay.
 The weather became more settled from the 9th, and was mild to the 21st, when it turned much colder, following a gale on the 20th.
 There were some very heavy rainfalls on the 7th, 8th, and 22nd.
 On the whole, it was a sunny month in NE England.
 Wet in the west, but very dry and pleasant in the NE (5.3" of rain in Manchester, but just 0.35" at Newcastle all month).

-1947 The coldest February ever (-1.9C CET), the second coldest month this century (after January 1963), and the coldest month since January 1814.
+1947 The coldest February on record (-1.9C CET), the second coldest month this century (after January 1963), and the coldest month since January 1814.
 Many places in England were beneath zero from the 11th to the 23rd; Greenwich registered 14 consecutive days beneath zero.
 At Oxford frost began at 6 pm on the 10th and continued until 6 am on the 26th.
 The record low average was mainly determined by the very low maxima.
 Low minima were not outstanding because of the extensive cloud cover until clearer skies at the end of the month, when -21C was recorded at Wolburn on the 25th.
 It was a persistent easterly month of the sort that weather people long for: large amounts of snow in the east (e.g. 1.35 m of snow lay at Forrest-in-Teesdale (Durham) on the 18th.
 It was also very dull.
 There was no sunshine at Kew at all from the 2-22nd inclusive, and only 17 hours of sunshine in total (compared with the average of 61).
 A side-effect of the easterlies was that the Scottish Highlands had no rain this month, for the first time in recorded history, where it was also very sunny.
 It was, of course, also snowy, with snowstorms particularly affecting the south, midlands, and east.
+A Halifax bomber delivering supplies to cut-off communities in the Peak District crashed in the snow at Grindon (Staffordshire) with the loss of all eight on board.
 There was a major snowstorm on the 25-26th.
 It was also quite a windy month.
 Buxton had 30 consecutive days of frost.
 At Kew the maximum temperature of the month was 5C.
 Hence I vote this to be the most interesting February of the century.

 1948 Mild at first, but with a cold second half.
 Dry in many places, but with some snow, particularly in the SE.
 There was a severe cold spell around the 21st: maximum of only -4C in Kent on the 20th and 21st, with a minimum of -15C at East Malling on the 22nd.
 35cm of snow.
 There was an equal record minimum of -7.2 for Guernsey on the 19th.